 Beginning a new year, it’s customary to reflect on our desires and create intentions and resolutions we wish to fulfill in the coming year.
 For some of us a new chapter of our life is eager to unfold and goals are being called for to charter the course.
 I rather believe this process can be likened to waking up out of a deep sleep as we do each morning.
 For each day offers us new possibilities, hew horizons and opportunities to restart anew.

 Whatever deep desires we may hold for our lives, we are not alone in this world.
 Everything we do affects the world around us, as it does us.
 We are not separate from one another, but interdependent.
 This interdependent nature calls for cooperation with one another.
 As you form your intentions, I invite you to consider your impact on the world around you.
 The following poem may offer some guidance in the process.

-At the bottom of this post, you are welcome to be guided into a live recorded meditation to help you with this process.
+At the top of this post, you are welcome to be guided into a live recorded meditation to help you with this process.

 Questions to Consider When Waking